 Molur, S. & Walker, S. (eds.)
 (1998).
-Report of the Workshop “Conservation Assessment and Management Plan for Freshwater Fishes of India”, Zoo Outreach Organisation, Conservation Breeding Specialist Group, India, Coimbatore, India.
-156 p.
+Report of the Workshop “Conservation Assessment and Management Plan for Freshwater Fishes of India”.
+Zoo Outreach Organisation, Conservation Breeding Specialist Group, India, Coimbatore, India, pp. 156.

 IUCN (1990).
-Red List of Threatened Animals Compiled by the World Conservation Monitoring Centre.
-IUCN, Gland, Switzerland and Cambridge, UK. pp 192.
+Red List of Threatened Animals Compiled by the World Conservation Monitoring Centre IUCN.
+Gland, Switzerland, pp. 228.

-Malla, A. & Banik, S. (2009).
+Malla, S. & Banik, S. (2009).
 Rotifer as a growth promoter for a rare fish Ompok bimaculatus related to climate change.
-In: Proceedings of Workshop on Aquaculture Biotechnology for Women for Rural Development.
-Tripura University. pp 18-28.
+In: Proceedings of workshop on aquaculture biotechnology for women for rural development, Tripura University, pp. 18-28.

 Mijkherjee, M., Praharaj, A. & Das, S. (2002).
 Conservation of endangered fish stocks through artificial propagation and larval rearing technique in West Bengal, India.
-Aquaculture Asia, 7(2): 8-11.
+Aquacult.
+Asia, 7(2): 8-11.